Note

 UngroundedAttributesEvaluator , CodeVulnerabilityEvaluator , ResponseCompletenessEvaluator , SimilarityEvaluator , F1ScoreEvaluator , RougeScoreEvaluator , GleuScoreEvaluator , BleuScoreEvaluator , MeteorScoreEvaluator , QAEvaluator |

-for evaluator generation has been set to 800 for all AI-assisted evaluators (and 1600 for RetrievalEvaluator
+for evaluator generation is set to 800 for all AI-assisted evaluators (and 1,600 for RetrievalEvaluator

 to accommodate for longer inputs.)

-to accept a conversation input, but the ability of the system to handle that will depend on how you configure the rest of the grader to expect that input.
+to accept a conversation input, but the ability of the system to handle that depends on how you configure the rest of the grader to expect that input.

 Single-turn support for text

-All built-in evaluators take single-turn inputs as in query-and-response pairs in strings, for example:
+All built-in evaluators take single-turn inputs as query-and-response pairs in strings.
+For example:

 from azure.ai.evaluation import RelevanceEvaluator